boczeratul/Christopher/README.md

 - [Selenium ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/)

 ### Start selenium server
 First you have to put the ChromeDriver executable to your $PATH `/usr/local/bin`
+Then start the selenium server by
 ```bash
 $ java -jar SELENIUM_STAND_ALONE.jar
 ```